nkschaefer/cellbouncer/README.md

 # Installation
 The non-plotting programs in `cellbouncer` require only [HTSLib](https://github.com/samtools/htslib) and [zlib](https://www.zlib.net/).
 You can install these dependencies yourself, or to make it easier, get these and plotting-related dependencies by creating a [conda](https://github.com/conda-forge/miniforge/releases) environment from one of the included `cellbouncer.yml` files.

 The file `cellbouncer_minimum.yml` contains all dependencies you need to run `cellbouncer` programs and make plots.
 The file `cellbouncer_extra.yml` also includes other programs useful for processing/analyzing data outside of `cellbouncer` that are mentioned in these help pages.

-First, clone this github repository and its submodules.
+To install, first, clone this github repository and its submodules.
 Then, choose which of the two environment files to use and create a `conda` environment.
 Then all that's left to do is `make`:

 ```
 git clone --recurse-submodules https://github.com/nkschaefer/cellbouncer.git